‘Sir! This is so long! Why do I have to do this stupid subject when I know I want to be an engineer / doctor / accountant / lawyer?’

 In fact there is another reply which might be more effective: students need to get a broad set of good GCSE results because university admissions tutors take performance at GCSEs very seriously.

 Admissions tutors have a point here.
-Our ‘Route 1’ progression route of GCSEs > A-levels > Degree requires earlier specialization than almost any other national system.
-A-levels look very narrow in academic scope next to the French Baccalaureate, and compare our university system to that of the US where undergraduates don’t pick a major until their second or third year.
+Our ‘Route 1’ progression route of GCSEs > A levels > Degree requires earlier specialisation than almost any other national system.
+A levels look very narrow in academic scope next to the French Baccalaureate, and compare our university system to that of the US where undergraduates don’t pick a major until their second or third year.

 If you are dealing with a student who has screwed up their GCSEs but is ambitious about going to university there is still plenty of hope, however.
-Another new trend is the rise in importance of Clearing and Adjustment – the scramble for university places after A-level results are announced.
-Clearing is for students who have missed both their firm and insurance offers, and Adjustment is for those who have exceeded their firm choice offer (and in reality it’s also used by students who have just met their firm choice offer, but want to shop around regardless).
-This year only four UK universities had no places available via Clearing, and many prestigious universities made offers to students applying to them via Clearing and Adjustment that were far lower than they would have been likely to make via the normal application process.
+Another new trend is the rise in importance of Clearing – the scramble for university places after A level results are announced.
+This year, only four UK universities had no places available via Clearing, and many prestigious universities made offers to students applying to them via Clearing that were far lower than they would have been likely to make via the normal application process.

 Where does all this leave us?
 Students should know that admissions tutors take GCSE results more seriously than they might expect.
 But it’s also true that in this increasingly student-centric market, students without great GCSE grades can end up playing the field and going to a good university.